 The focus is on a single vineyard, single varietal wine each year – Cabernet Sauvignon.
 And Nicki takes a judicious approach when it comes to barrel aging the wines comparing her use of oak to not liking to much frosting on a cake.
 Typically she uses between 25-30% new French Oak and the reminder second fill barrels.
 Their first vintage was in 2001 (they took a hiatus between 2008 and 2012 and reintroduced the brand with their 2013 vintage).

-Total production each year is small – usually between 180 and 300 cases.
-The wines are very selectively distributed in Florida and in the Boston metropolitan area – and locally at the Oakville Grocery (California’s longest continuously operating grocery store).
+Total production each year is small and is usually between 180 and 300 cases.
+The wines are very selectively distributed in Florida and in the Boston metropolitan area and locally at the Oakville Grocery (California’s longest continuously operating grocery store).
 For more information or to purchase wine directly, visit: www.nicolettechristopher.com

 Grigsby Vineyard Yountville